colab-nyuad/HyperKGQA/README.md

 ## HyperbolicKGQA
-HyperKGQA,  proposes a technique that embeds a Knowledge Graph into the hyperbolic space  and  leverages  this  pre-trained  embeddings  to  map  questions' representation  into entities  and  relationships  space.
+HyperKGQA proposes a technique that embeds a Knowledge Graph into the hyperbolic space  and  leverages  this  pre-trained  embeddings  to  map  questions' representation  into entities  and  relationships  space.
 An extensive set of experiments was run on two benchmark datasets using code published in this repository.
-The results show that the proposed  method  performs  significantly  better  than the state-of-the-art tehcniqiues, especially when reasoning is on arbitrary multi-hop questions over large sparse graphs embedded into a low-dimensional representation.
+The results show that the proposed  method  performs  significantly  better  than the state-of-the-art techniques, especially when reasoning is on arbitrary multi-hop questions over large sparse graphs embedded into a low-dimensional representation.

 ### Installation
 ```sh